Jacques Stern (politician): Exile (1940–49)

-Stern want to bind together the 40 million Frenchmen in Europe and the 60 million White and "Colored" Frenchmen overseas by transforming the colonial people into Frenchmen.
+Stern wanted to bind together the 40 million Frenchmen in Europe and the 60 million White and "Colored" Frenchmen overseas by transforming the colonial people into Frenchmen.

 Stern said that there was no racial discrimination in the colonies, and the unknown soldier under the Arc de Triomphe might even be a colored Frenchman.

 He wrote that "The gratitude and loyalty of the children of France's empire would never fail her, not even after her defeat."

 Jacques Stern died in New York City on 21 December 1949.